ranvirpawar/mern_stack/nodePractice/node.md

  in java the server can run upto 200 threads which is used to handle multiple requests and responses js does not have concept of threads
  1 Non Blocking I/O 2 Asynchronus
- node is used for i/o intensive work not useful for cpu inten-sive work. node js is single threaded but behind the scene the kernel is using multiple threads fast and flexible
+ node is used for i/o intensive work not useful for cpu intensive work. node js is single threaded but behind the scene the kernel is using multiple threads fast and flexible